2017 Multicultural Festival

 South Australia's first Multicultural Festival was held in 2013.
 Every two years since, the event has captivated and entertained thousands of South Australians.

-Re-live the amazing sights and sounds here.
+Re-live the amazing sights and performances here.

 Multicultural Festival 2017 Visitor Survey